zhugecaomao/ALTRun/README.md

 # ALTRun
-ALTRun - An effective launcher for Windows, open source project Similar to RunZ(AutoHotkey) and ALTRun(Pascal).
+ALTRun - An effective launcher for Windows, an open source project.

+Similar to RunZ(AutoHotkey) and ALTRun(Pascal).

 1. Pure portable software, will not write anything into Registry.